hanchon-live/docs/_posts/2021-04-19-google-login-with-fastapi-and-jwt.md

 Make sure you add your `API_SECRET_KEY` to your environment so your application can run without errors.

-## Return the JWT on auth/token endoing
+## Return the JWT on auth/token endpoint:
 Lets import the necessaries functions and the exception to rewrite the `/token` route.

 Add to the file `apps/auth.py`: